YuukanOO/uniformcss.com/get-started/introduction/overview.md

 ## How Uniform CSS is different

-Here are the **top reasons** why Uniform CSS could be a great fit for your next project! 🚀
+Here are some of the **top reasons** why Uniform CSS could be a great fit for your next ambitious project!

 <h4><span class="w-24 h-24 mr-8 inline-flex align-items-center justify-content-center font-sm font-700 leading-0 bg-silver-200 leading-0 text-black radius-round">1</span> It's written entirely in Sass</h4>